-Why Your Web Application Firewall (WAF) Will Not Help Against Third-Party Website Attacks?
+Why WAF and Firewall Solutions Will Not Help Against Third-Party Website Attacks

-An interactive, dynamic website is the ‘online’ face of your business.
-It is also a critical factor in deciding the success of your organization, but at the same time, it presents severe blind spot risks – between the user and your website.
-In spite of having the best web application firewall (WAF) system securing your website, in fact – no matter the perimeter defense for the website, it’s irrelevant, as the third-party attack won’t be monitored or even viewed by those tools.
+An interactive, dynamic website is the online face of your business.
+It is a critical factor in determining the success of your organization.
+However, at the same time, it presents severe blind spot risks – between the user and your website.
+In spite of having the best WAF and firewall solutions securing your website, in fact – no matter the perimeter defense for the website, it’s irrelevant, as the third-party attack won’t be monitored or even viewed by those tools.

 The Role of Firewalls and WAFs

-Both firewall and WAF solutions monitor the traffic between the end-user and the website.
-Firewalls are put more emphasis on the 3rd and 4th layer of OSI layer architecture, which is the TCP/IP data, while few claim to provide additional support for the application level.
-WAFs are focusing on traffic monitoring in the 7th layer, i.e., the HTTP request and malicious craft requests in specific.
-Together, this combination should be able to block any website attacking attempt, or any malicious activity from end-users at the website, intentionally or accidentally.
-These solutions can protect against attacks such as code injection (XSS, SQLi, CSRF) as well as DDoS or other misconfiguration issues.
-But these WAF and firewall solutions only cover the threats partially, leaving a huge third-party risk blind spot on your website.
+Both firewall and WAFs protect and monitor the traffic between the end-user and the website.
+Firewalls put more emphasis on the 3rd and 4th layer of OSI layer architecture, which is the TCP/IP data, while some claim to provide additional support for the application level.
+WAFs focus on traffic monitoring for the 7th layer, specifically the HTTP requests and malicious craft requests.

 So, What Is the Underlying Problem?
 Where’s the Blind-Spot?

-Surprisingly, the average security department spends millions of dollars on creating a strong perimeter defense for the website, and validating any code that is about to be upload.
-But it all misses a big chunk of code: dozens third-parties code, each can bypass the process completely and get access to your most sensitive data, as well as client information that leaves you open to compliance risk and privacy breaches.
+The average security department spends millions of dollars on creating a strong perimeter defense for the website, and validating any code that is about to be uploaded.
+But these security teams are all missing a big chunk of code: dozens of lines of third-party code, each which can bypass the traditional security processes completely and get access to your most sensitive data, as well as client information that leaves you open to compliance risk and privacy breaches.

 Your indispensable third-parties: “Handle with care”